Explicit decoders using fixed-point amplitude amplification based on QSVT: Preliminaries

 \subsection{Petz recovery map}

-One of the explicit decoders we use is the Petz recovery map \cite{petz1986sufficient, petz1988sufficiency}, which has been a useful tool in quantum information theory and has been intensely studied \cite{wilde2011classical, beigi2016decoding}.
-The Petz recovery map is developed from a quantum analog of Bayes theorem based on the idea that there can be a reverse channel that recovers an effect of noise.
-The general form of the Petz recovery map is determined by a map $\cT$ and a reference state $\sigma$, and given by
+One of the explicit decoders we may use is the Petz recovery map~\cite{petz1986sufficient, petz1988sufficiency}, which has been intensely studied~\cite{ng2010simpleapproach, wilde2013QItheory, beigi2016decoding, lauten2022approx}.
+The Petz recovery map is developed from a quantum analog of Bayes theorem based on the idea that there can be a reverse channel that counteracts the effect of noise.
+The general form of the Petz recovery map is determined by a map $\cT$ and a reference state $\sigma$, given by

-where $(\cT^{A\rarr B})^\dag$ is the adjoint map of $\cT^{A\rarr B}$ with respect to the Hilbert-Schmidt inner product.
-The Petz recovery map is composed of three CP maps: \\
+where $(\cT^{A\rarr B})^\dag$ is the adjoint map of $\cT^{A\rarr B}$ with respect to the Hilbert--Schmidt inner product.
+The Petz recovery map is composed of three CP maps: